Chinese General Hospital and Medical Center

-Chinese General Hospital and Medical Center (CGHMC) (中華崇仁總醫院暨醫學中心 (Zhōnghuá Chóngrén Zǒngyīyuàn jì Yīxué Zhōngxīn, Tiong-hoâ Chiông-lîn Chóng-i-īⁿ kap I-ha̍k Tiong-sim, Chung-hua ch'ung-jen tsung-i-yüan chi i-hsüeh chung-hsin)), also known as the Chinese General Hospital, is a district general hospital and teaching hospital in Manila, Philippines.
+Chinese General Hospital and Medical Center (CGHMC) (中華崇仁總醫院暨醫學中心), also known as the Chinese General Hospital, is a district general hospital and teaching hospital in Manila, Philippines.
 It is one of the oldest hospitals in the Philippines, founded in 1891 during the Spanish occupation of the country from donations of Chinese immigrants.
 The hospital's operations is supported by the Philippine Chinese Charitable Association (PCCA), founded in 1878 when the Chinese community was established in Manila.

 History

 Capitán Carlos L. Palanca (Tan Chue-Co), with wealthy Chinese businessmen Engracio Palanca (Tan Kang), and Mariano Velasco (Chua Cheng-Co) did a fund-raising in 1891 for the construction of a medical clinic where treatment was free of charge.
 Through funds coming from Chinese stores and special fees from Chinese people who arrived from China, the medical clinic expanded into a hospital.
 In 1893, it was named "Hospital de Chinos".

 During the American colonization in 1898, Capitan Carlos L. Palanca (Tan Chue-Co) became the first Chinese Acting Consul.
 Hospital de Chinos became inadequate for the swelling number of Chinese residents in Manila, Philippines.
 A fund raising campaign was done to construct the first Chinese General Hospital (CGH) with updated facilities in 1917.

 One of the most noted doctors during his time, Dr. José Tee Han-kee became the first medical director and the new hospital was inaugurated in 1921.
 He also served as consultant for the Philippine Health Service because of his expertise in the bubonic plague.
 Also in the same year when the Chinese General Hospital School of Nursing was also founded.

 The hospital's operation was affected during World War II.
 Directors and those with higher positions in the hospital became political prisoners of war, followed by mass evacuation.
 To keep the hospital functioning, the principal, chief nurse, some graduate and some student nurses, two junior resident physicians, and some male helpers was made part of a skeleton staff.
 In 1945, more than five hundred victims of shrapnel and bullets were admitted to the Chinese General Hospital, even occupying all available spaces in the corridors.

 Antonio Nubia was installed as director with Manuel Chua-Chiaco Sr. as assistant director after World War II.
 The hospital was immediately reconstructed in 1946 through the help of Chinese communities.
 In 1948, the Charity Pavilion was constructed across the main building.